wadmiraal/wind/README.md

 Usage
 -----

-Note: the following is only valid if installed through Composer.

 You'll find an example script in `vendor/bin/server.php`.

+*Note: what follows is only valid if installed through Composer.*

 `vendor/bin/server.sh` launches PHP's built in server, which is not meant to be used in production environments; it only serves as an example.
 The script listens to `localhost:6789` and routes requests to `vendor/bin/server.php`.
 You can use it with the following commands: